 For some believers who do not earn much, giving generously may not mean a large amount.
 For others, it may mean millions of dollars, and far more than 10%.
 Each Christian’s situation is different, and that is why God does not prescribe specific amounts that we should give, but allows us to make our own decisions.
 Remember, we are “fellow laborers” with Him, and He loves to work with us in determining how much and to whom we should give, and He loves to bless us with more so that we can give more.
 That kind of giving makes for an exciting element of the Christian life.

 You may say, “Well, what about Malachi 3:6-10?
 That says people who do not tithe are ‘robbing God.’”
 Those verses have been used innumerable times to prod Christians into giving, but wait a moment—to whom is Malachi written?
 Well, in verse 9 of chapter 3 it says “the whole nation” is under a curse.
 What nation?
-The USA?
-No, the book of Malachi is specifically addressed to the nation of Israel, and more specifically to the priests (see 1:6,10-13; 2:1,7 and 8) who were badly mistreating God’s people.
+The book of Malachi is specifically addressed to the nation of Israel, and more specifically to the priests (see 1:6,10-13; 2:1,7 and 8) who were badly mistreating God’s people.
 To use verses from Malachi as if they are talking to Christians is at best poor scholarship and at worst dishonest.